Ask Krrish Contact Us

 4. Batch Apex

-Batch Apex is designed for processing large numbers of records (up to 50 million) that would exceed normal governor limits.
-It breaks down the processing into smaller, manageable chunks (batches) that can be processed asynchronously.
+Batch Apex processes large numbers of records (up to 50 million) by breaking them into smaller chunks processed asynchronously.

 Key Characteristics:

-: Called once after all batches are processed.
-Used for post-processing operations like sending email notifications or logging.
+• finish(): Called once after all batches.
+Used for notifications or cleanup.

-- Queue: Up to 5 concurrent batch jobs can run at a time.
+• Queue: Up to 5 concurrent batch jobs.

 Example: Mass Data Update